tommywilczek/flower-shop/README.md

   - Whenever code is pushed to github, TravisCI is configured to run an automated build, lint, and test
 - Code Coverage
   - Run `ng test --code-coverage` for the coverage summary
+- Cross-browser testing
+  - All tests were run in Chrome, Safari, and Firefox

+## Testing

+To run the unit tests, use `ng test`.
+This will run the test suite in Chrome.

+For cross-browser testing, navigate to `http://localhost:9876` in Safari and Firefox.